-In a work entitled "The Celtic Druids," by Godfrey Higgins, occurs this strong statement: "Few causes have been more powerful in producing mistakes in ancient history than the idea, hastily formed by all ages, that every monument of antiquity marked with a cross, or with any of those symbols which they conceived to be monograms of Christ, were of Christian origin.
+In a work entitled "The Celtic Druids," by God frey Higgins, occurs this strong statement : " Few causes have been more powerful in producing mistakes in ancient history than the idea, hastily formed by all ages, that every monument of antiquity marked with a cross, or with any of those symbols which they conceived to be monograms of Christ, were of Christian origin.
 The cross is as common in India as in Egypt or Europe."
-The Rev. Mr. Maurice says ("Indian Antiquities"): "Let not the piety of the Catholic Christian be offended at the assertion that the cross was one of the most usual symbols of Egypt and India.
-The emblem of universal nature is equally honoured in the Gentile and Christian world.
-In the cave of Elephanta in India, over the head of the principal figure, may be seen the cross, and a little in front a huge lingham (male organ)."
-The last-named author describes a statue in Egypt as bearing a kind of a cross in his hand-that is to say, a lingham-which among the Egyptians was the symbol of fertility.
-Upon the breast of one of the Egyptian mummies in the museum of the London University is a cross exactly in the shape of a cross upon a Calvary, a Meru, or Mount of Venus.
-People in the above-named countries marked their sacred water jars, dedicated to Canopus, with T or this \mathbf{H} .
-Sometimes they were marked thus \mathbf{H} .
-From the erudite Dr. G. L. Ditson, on this subject, we learn: "The rabbins say that when Aaron was made high priest he was marked in the forehead by Moses with the figure X. And whenever proselytes were admitted into the religious mysteries of Eleusis they were marked with a cross."
-Tertullian says: "The Devil signed his soldiers with the cross in the forehead in imitation of the Christians."
+The Rev. Mr. Maurice says (" Indian Antiquities"): "Let not the piety of the Catholic Christian be offended at the assertion that the cross was one of the most usual symbols of Egypt and India.
+The emblem of universal nature is equally honored in the Gentile and Christian world.
+In the cave of Elephanta in India, over the head of the principal figure, may be seen the cross, and a little in front a huge lingham (male The last-named author describes a statue in organ)."
+Egypt as bearing a kind of a cross in his hand-that is to say, a lingham-which among the Egyptians was the symbol of fertility.
+Upon the breast of one of the Egyptian mummies in the museum of the London University is a cross exactly in the shape of Fig. 23, namely, a cross upon a Calvary, a Meru, or Mount of Venus.
+People in the abovenamed countries marked their sacred water jars, dedicated to Canopus, with T or this f.
+Sometimes they were marked thus f.
+From the erudite Dr. G. L. Ditson, on this subject, we learn :